Utarom Airport: Contemporary era

-Utarom Airport serves Kaimana, located in the province of West Papua in Indonesia.
+Facilities and development

 Due to increasing passengers, the airport was heavily modernized.
 The airport development has been done in stages, beginning in 2012, followed in 2014, and completed at the end of 2015.
 Currently, Utarom Airport has a modern passenger terminal design like that of Wamena Airport.
 Airport capacity has also been increased to accommodate 102 passengers during peak hours.
 The passenger terminal is made more comfortable in order to improve service to passengers.
 In total, the construction of a passenger terminal covering an area of 1,800 square meters costs around Rp 75.5 billion.
 The development of the airport was completed at the end of 2015 and was inaugurated by President Joko Widodo on 30 December 2016.

-Kaimana Airport which is a third class airport now has a runway length of 2,000 m x 30 cm, two taxiways, an apron area of 170 m x 60 m, and is able to accommodate planes such as the ATR 72-500.
+Kaimana Airport which is a third class airport now has a runway length of 2,000 m x 30 m, two taxiways, an apron area of 170 m x 60 m, and is able to accommodate planes such as the ATR 72-500.
 For the improvement of aviation safety, the airport is also equipped with new navigation equipment such as non-directional beacon (NDB), Doppler VHF omnidirectional range (DVOR), precision approach path indicator (PAPI), and the airfield lighting system (AFL).

+There are plans to further extend the runway from its current dimensions of 2,000 m × 30 m to 2,500 m × 45 m in order to accommodate larger aircraft.
+In addition, due to limited space for further expansion, proposals have been made for land reclamation of up to 3,449 hectares.